levantini4n/0xkiber/README.md

    ```
    This produces `aggressive-scan.pdf` in the current directory.

-5. Combine all documents into a single PDF:
+5. Combine all documents into a single PDF through the command defined in the flake:
    ```bash
    compile
    ```